Understanding Contractor Payments and Payroll Tax Exemptions in New South Wales

 This exemption is stricter than the 180-day test.
 If a contractor works 90 days or fewer in a financial year, their payments are exempt.

 This exemption is critical for industries that use seasonal labour.
-Many businesses rely on it to avoid payroll tax on short-term contractors.
+Many businesses rely on it to avoid payroll taxes on short-term contractors.

 5. Services Provided to the Public

-Payments are exempt if the contractor provides services to multiple clients in the public, not just your business.
+Payments are exempt if the contractor provides services to multiple clients, not just your business.

 Evidence required: Contractors should show invoices, websites, or other proof of work for multiple clients.